 - Year first recorded: 2022

-An Aboriginal rock shelter in Wollemi National, which contain over 40 motifs, including a number of deity figures.
+An Aboriginal rock shelter in Wollemi National Park, which contains over 100 motifs, including a number of deity figures.

 - Number of motifs: 40